Wake continues dominant run to super regionals

 MOUND MARVELS

+Tennessee's Drew Beam held Charlotte to two runs on four hits and struck out 10. ...
+Florida's Cade Fisher and Brandon Neely combined to strike out eight and hold Texas Tech to one run on six singles and a double. ...
 Jack Billings retired 18 straight to start the game and took a perfect game into the seventh inning in Coastal Carolina's 13-5 win over Rider.
 Billings threw a career-high 7 1/3 innings and allowed five runs on five hits and a walk. ...
-Austin Strickland pitched the first six innings and Magdiel Cotto and James McCoy finished a seven-hit shutout in Kentucky's 10-0 win over West Virginia. ...
-Braxton Bragg allowed five hits, struck out 10 and walked none in a career-high 7 2/3 innings to lead Dallas Baptist past Washington 9-1. ...
-Drew Dowd and Ryan Bruno combined for 3 1/3 innings of two-hit shutout relief to help Stanford eliminate Cal State Fullerton 6-5.
+Austin Strickland pitched the first six innings and Magdiel Cotto and James McCoy finished a seven-hit shutout in Kentucky's 10-0 win over West Virginia.

 AROUND THE HORN

+Penn, leading 2-1, took a gut punch against Southern Miss when the fourth inning ended with the bases loaded when plate umpire Mike Morris called Calvin Brown out on full count for not being alert and ready when the pitch clock hit 10 seconds. ...
 West Virginia's JJ Wetherholt had three hits against Kentucky and finished the season with a .454 batting average, making him the first Power Five player over .450 since Florida State's Buster Posey (.463) in 2009. ...
-East Carolina reached its fourth straight regional final with its 8-4 win over Oklahoma. ...
+East Carolina has 33 tournament appearances without making a CWS, the longest streak of its kind. ...
 TCU has outscored its two opponents 32-9 and had at least 12 runs in five of six games since the Big 12 tournament.
 The Horned Frogs are batting .447 (38 of 85) in the tournament with six homers.